Cragmyre's Overlay Object

 Resize Overlay

-This action resizes the Overlay to the specified width and height, stretching the current image to the new size.
+This action resizes the Overlay to the specified width and

 Load Image

-This action loads the specified Bitmap file.
-If Stretching is enabled, the image is stretched to fir the frame.
-Otherwise, the Overlay is resized to fit the image.
+enabled, the image is stretched to fir the frame.
+Otherwise, the

 Save Image